 CSTS 09 (Construction Safety Training Systems) • Spill Response Training

-Double check the job posting to ensure that you have the same certifications that are listed for the position you are applying for.
-This is the perfect opportunity to relay to potential employers that you have the required certifications, trade licenses, and ability to operate particular equipment.
+Double-check the job posting to ensure that you have the same certifications that are listed for the position you are applying for.
+This is the perfect opportunity to relay to potential employers that you have the required certifications, trade licenses, and the ability to operate particular equipment.

 8. Professional Experience

 This section of your resume shows potential employers what kind of employment history you have and if you have been promoted within your positions.
 Often, recruiters compare this section with other candidates so make sure to keep your descriptions accurate and do not exaggerate.